thomasrobertgee/recipe-app/README.md

+Of course.
+Let's get this major feature committed to GitHub, and then we'll add the "Clear Recipes" functionality.

+1. Update Your README.md
+First, let's document the new web scraping capability.
+Open your README.md file and replace its content with this version.

+Markdown

 # Recipe App MVP

 This project is a full-stack Minimum Viable Product (MVP) of a recipe recommendation app.
 The goal is to help users save money by generating recipes based on supermarket specials.